Lou Clark, Counselling & Coaching: Kent, London MBACP, Dip.Couns, FHEA

 I also offer professional level Coaching: I have many years experience of coaching people from all backgrounds and with a range of goals both career and personal.
 I have been successful in an organisational setting.
 We can look at areas such as limiting beliefs, finding the positive, clarifying aims and achieving a bigger goal in small steps.
 This approach will look at your personal skill base, potential and values.
 This is a goal focussed approach which is different from counselling as it does not look as deeply into your psychology and it necessitates you having a clear aim or goal.
 We can together seek clarity through a range of reflection tools.
 Coaching can be about your career or your life or a combination of the two if you choose to just take up this approach.

 I sometimes utilise one or two coaching tools for particular clients during their counselling therapy with me.
 However you need to choose which approach you want to use - counselling or coaching.
+Coaching can sometimes follow counselling if we assess to agree your readiness for this different approach but to return to counselling after coaching there would need to be a break between the two modalities.

 Other counselling approaches I offer are: Meditation and relaxation techniques, Cognitive Behavioural Therapy approaches, Transactional Analysis approaches, Psychodynamic approaches and creative work.